Robert Blackburn (educationalist): Life and work

 Born in Kilkenny, Ireland, Robert Blackburn attended St. Columba's College, Rathfarnham and, in 1946, Trinity College, Dublin, where took a first-class degree in History with gold medal and was captain of the rugby XV.
-As a student, Blackburn was an active member of the United Nations Association, where he met his future wife, Esther Archer.
+As a student, Blackburn was an active member of the United Nations Association, where he met his future wife, Esther Joy Archer.

 Blackburn started his teaching career at Downside School in Stratton-on-the-Fosse, Somerset, moving to Merchant Taylors' School near Northwood, Middlesex, in 1954.
 During this time, he supplemented involvement in the United Nations Association and the Council for Education in World Citizenship with work in refugee camps.

-In 1962, he was appointed Deputy Headmaster and Director of Studies of United World College of the Atlantic, South Wales, which was the first United World College.
+In 1962, he was appointed Deputy Headmaster and Director of Studies of the newly founded Atlantic College in South Wales, which was the first United World College.
 Blackburn said that the aim of the United World Colleges was "to further a particular educational and international philosophy that educational barriers can be broken down and that internationalism can be made effective at the 18+ age".

-Blackburn was appointed United World College International Secretary in 1968, working with the then president, Lord Mountbatten of Burma.
+Blackburn was appointed International Secretary of the United World College international office in 1968, working with the then president of the organization, Lord Mountbatten of Burma.
 Together they visited many countries, particularly those with Commonwealth links, to establish committees which were to lead to the development of three UWC colleges in Blackburn's time.